aidevr/cpm-documentation/docs/Reimagined/Project_Manager.md

 ---

+## 📞 Support & Contact

+For questions about this Project Manager KPI documentation, please contact the Performance Management team.

+---
-*This document was automatically generated from Project Manager KPI specifications on July 10, 2025*
+*This document was automatically generated from Project Manager KPI specifications on July 14, 2025*